vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 ## . - sand

-Sand is usually safe, but has a small probability to be quick-sand which is of course hazardous.
+Sand is usually safe, but has a small probability to be quick-sand which makes you sink down to the next level

 ## > - stairway down